derick/style-guide/README.md

     ```
 ## Controllers

-* Try to avoid adding non RESTful actions to a resource.
+* Minimize use of non-RESTful actions in a resource.
-* Storing anything in session is discouraged.
+* Minimize session storage.
 * Keep the controllers skeletal - they should only retrieve data for the
   view layer and shouldn't contain any business logic (all the
   business logic should naturally reside in the model).
-* Place non RESTful actions above RESTful actions in the controller.
+* Place non-RESTful actions above RESTful actions in the controller.
 If a
-  controller has more than a few non default actions, there is a high
+  controller has more than a few non-default actions, there is a high
   probability that another resource (and controller) is required.

   ```Ruby